How to Choose the Right Trustee for Your Trust

 While you may feel completely secure in giving this huge responsibility to a close friend or family member, there are several situations when that is not wise or possible.

-Another alternative is to name a professional trustee and a family member (or yourself) as co-trustees.
+Instead of selecting a family member or friends, an alternative is to name a professional trustee together with a family member (or yourself) as co-trustees.
 Doing so allows the family member to have a voice in the administration of the trust without being burdened by the day-to-day investment decisions and administrative responsibilities.
 It also may be suitable to name a professional trustee as successor trustee in case you or your family member is unable to serve.

 Can a Trustee of a New Jersey Trust Just Quit and Walk Away?